rotki/rotki/docs/api.rst

 	  "message": ""
       }

-   :statuscode 200: The exchange has been sucesfully delete
+   :statuscode 200: The exchange has been sucesfully deleted
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
 The exchange is not registered or some other error
    :statuscode 500: Internal Rotki error